 Whew!
 Here we are — you’ve decided you want to move forward with gutting and remodeling your house.
 Great!
 Now, are you properly insured for it?
 Don’t fret if you haven’t considered adding home renovation insurance.
 We happen to know a thing or two about home renovation insurance.

 Will my homeowners insurance cover remodeling and renovation?

 Not necessarily.
 Your specific policy may not cover dwelling under renovation, vacant home or contractors insurance —important add-ons to protect the vision of your dream home.
 The simplest example could be that your newly remodeled or renovated home has now increased in value.
 Does your policy cover the full amount after construction?
 It’s important that you discuss your current policy with an agent to ensure your home is fully insured.

 Dwelling under renovation coverage may be necessary to cover your construction materials and foundation.

 Let’s say you relocate during the construction and the unexpected happens.
-You don’t notice the damage for some time.
-If you have vacant home insurance, your damages are covered.
+If you have vacant home insurance, your damages are typically covered.
 Should the unforeseen occur with a contractor you hire, or a subcontractor hired for you, it’s important that you have record of their insurance coverage.
 Contractors insurance should be provided to you by the contractor so that you’ll know you’re both covered.

 * Cost data based on nearly 1,800 members surveyed through Homeadvisor.